curl/curl/docs/MANUAL.md

     NO_PROXY

-If the hostname matches one of these strings, or the host is within the domain of one of these strings, transactions with that node will not be done over proxy.
+If the hostname matches one of these strings, or the host is within the domain of one of these strings, transactions with that node is not done over the proxy.
 When a domain is used, it needs to start with a period.
 A user can specify that both www.example.com and foo.example.com should not use a proxy by setting `NO_PROXY` to `.example.com`.
 By including the full name you can